 Middle of Junior Year of High School

 I started having these very strange episodes where everything was so out of focus, I couldn’t hear anything because it was too muffled, I couldn’t stand up at all, my body tingled all over, and my body was basically completely limp.
-I think they were “mini strokes” and I had 3-4 of them at separate times.
-(This has still not be medically proven, so don’t quote me on that.)
+I think they were “mini-strokes” and I had 3-4 of them at separate times.
+(This has still not been medically proven, so don’t quote me on that.)
 A few weeks later, I was getting out of the bathtub and I totally lost consciousness and fell back in the bathtub.
 All I felt is my body shaking viciously, therefore, it was most likely a “seizure.”
 (It also was not medically proven.)
-I ended up going to the hospital to see my neurologist and she admitted me to the hospital so they could run all sorts of tests, such as a 24 hour EEG of my brain (they found nothing), a EKG of my heart (nothing was found), and a complete blood screening for diabetes (they also found nothing).
+I ended up going to the hospital to see my neurologist and she admitted me to the hospital so they could run all sorts of tests, such as a 24 hour EEG of my brain (they found nothing), an EKG of my heart (nothing was found), and a complete blood screening for diabetes (they also found nothing).
 The last option was an implanted heart monitor.
 I ended getting the procedure done.
 Ever since I got the implant, I never had another episode, so we still do not know what caused the events.

 The FA Community

 March of 2018 I became involved in the FA community, thanks to my very good friend Shandra who also has FA.
 Let me just say she’s absolutely amazing.
 She brought me into a community of amazing people that are almost all my best friends *cough* *cough* Mekayla and Kyle and many more.

 I am beyond grateful that I got to meet all of these amazing people that understand me way more than anyone else does.
 I just let go when I am around them because I know I won’t be judged for the way I walk or the way I talk and everything else that FA has done to me.